shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 </details>

 <details>
-<summary>Strategic Advantages of the VOD Reaction License Framework</summary>
+<summary>Strategic Advantages of the VRL Framework</summary>
 &nbsp;

-The unique feature of the VOD Reaction License—that the Licensor can, at their own discretion, determine whether to terminate the license and when it takes effect (including retroactively)—creates the following major strategic benefits.
+The unique feature of the VRL—that the Licensor can, at their own discretion, determine whether to terminate the license and when it takes effect (including retroactively)—creates the following major strategic benefits.

 1. Frames the Dispute as Breach of Contract to Avoid Fair Use Arguments: In many other public licenses (like FOSS licenses), the license terminates immediately and automatically the moment a licensee commits a violation.
 With this approach, because the license agreement has already terminated, any discussion about the handling of the still-public video must be conducted under general copyright law.
 This creates an opening for the licensee to argue that their original use was permissible under "fair use," shifting the dispute into that ambiguous legal territory.

-   In contrast, under the VOD Reaction License, the formation of the contract is confirmed by the single act of the licensee's notification, making the "fair use" argument largely irrelevant.
+   In contrast, under the VRL, the formation of the contract is confirmed by the single act of the licensee's notification, making the "fair use" argument largely irrelevant.
 Because the licensee has explicitly accepted the license terms through notification, non-compliance with the conditions set forth in Clause 3 is not just a potential copyright issue, but a clear breach of the agreement they explicitly accepted.
 This shifts the focus of any dispute from the ambiguous world of copyright law to the much clearer realm of contract law, providing a stronger legal foundation for the Licensor.

 2. Secures Grant-Back Rights by Compelling a Contractual Choice: A significant risk in content reuse stems from the ambiguity of "fair use."
 A creator might use your VOD and, instead of following your license, later argue their use was permissible under fair use.
 If their argument succeeds, they have effectively operated outside the license agreement.
 The direct consequence for you is critical: because the Licensee never accepted the license terms (Clause 3.c), the crucial "grant-back" license (Clause 4) is never granted to you.

    Without that contractual grant-back, your own reuse of their new work is left legally exposed.
 You would be forced to argue your own, separate claim of fair use, a position that is uncertain and could fail, potentially making your "reaction-to-a-reaction" video a copyright infringement.
-The VOD Reaction License is specifically designed to eliminate this risk.
+The VRL is specifically designed to eliminate this risk.
 By requiring notification for acceptance (Clause 3.c), it forces a clear choice: operate under the predictable terms of this contract or be in breach.
 This ensures that for any compliant reuse by your community, you secure the grant-back rights upfront.

 3. Ensures Grant-Back Survival upon Termination to Prevent Unintentional Infringement: If a license were to terminate immediately upon a Licensee's violation, a problem would arise if the Licensor had already reused the grant-backed work.
 The termination could potentially invalidate the grant-back, placing the Licensor in a position where their own published content unintentionally infringes on the Licensee's copyright.

-   The VOD Reaction License prevents this by ensuring that the grant-back license you received survives even if the Licensee's rights are later terminated retroactively (as guaranteed by Clause 8.e).
+   The VRL prevents this by ensuring that the grant-back license you received survives even if the Licensee's rights are later terminated retroactively (as guaranteed by Clause 8.e).
 This is an extremely important safeguard that allows you to confidently engage with community creations, secure in the knowledge that your own content will not become infringing as a result of the Licensee's actions.

 4. Strengthens Position Against Unlicensed Live Stream Reuse: By publishing a VOD under this license, you can weaken a potential "fair use" claim from someone who reacts to your live stream without permission.
 The VRL framework explicitly designates VODs (archived recordings) as the sole content eligible for reuse under these terms.
 By providing a clear, official, and permissive path for reusing the content via the VOD, you define the legitimate "market" for community interaction.